I Am Sitting in a Room

-I am sitting in a room is a sound art piece composed in 1969 and one of composer Alvin Lucier's best known works.
+I am sitting in a room is a sound art piece by American composer and sound artist Alvin Lucier composed in 1969.

-The piece features Lucier recording himself narrating a text, and then playing the tape recording back into the room, re-recording it.
+The piece features Lucier recording himself narrating a text, and then playing the tape recording back into the room while re-recording it.
 The new recording is then played back and re-recorded, and this process is repeated.
-Due to the room's particular size and geometry, certain frequencies of the recording are emphasized while others are attenuated.
-Eventually the words become unintelligible, replaced by the characteristic resonant frequencies of the room itself.
+Due to the room's particular size and geometry, certain resonant frequencies are emphasized while others are attenuated.
+Eventually the words become unintelligible, replaced by the characteristic resonance of the room.

 In his book on the origins of minimalism, Edward Strickland wrote that "In its repetition and limited means, I am sitting in a room ranks with the finest achievements of Minimal tape music.
 Furthermore, in its ambient conversion of speech modules into drone frequencies, it unites the two principal structural components of Minimal music in general."

 History and performances

-Lucier states that he was originally inspired to create I Am Sitting in a Room after a colleague mentioned attending a lecture at MIT in which Amar Bose described how he tested characteristics of the loudspeakers he was developing by feeding back audio into them that they had produced in the first place and then was picked up via microphones.
+Lucier was inspired to create I am sitting in a room after a colleague mentioned attending a lecture at MIT in which Amar Bose described how he tested characteristics of the loudspeakers he was developing by feeding back audio into them that they had produced in the first place and then was picked up via microphones.

 The first recording of I am sitting in a room was made at the Electronic Music Studio at Brandeis University in 1969.
-The second recording was made in March 1970 in Lucier's apartment in Middletown.
+The second recording was made in March 1970 in Lucier's apartment in Middletown, Connecticut.

 The first performance of the work was in 1970 at the Guggenheim Museum in New York.
-In collaboration with his partner Mary Lucier, the performance featured projections of Polaroid images that had been degraded like the voice.
+In collaboration with his partner Mary Lucier, the performance featured projections of Polaroid photographs that had been degraded like the voice.

-A third, higher fidelity recording of I Am Sitting in a Room lasting over 40 minutes was released in 1981.
+A third, higher fidelity recording of I am sitting in a room lasting over forty minutes was released by Lovely Music in 1981.

 Lucier performed the piece during the 2012 Venice Biennale Musica at the Teatro alle Tese, and a recording of this performance was commercially released on the 2016 album Alvin Lucier / Alter Ego: Two Circles.